-To be considered for grant funding, organizations must meet all of the following criteria:
+To be considered for grant funding, organizations must meet the following criteria:

-- Have a non-profit tax exempt classification under Section 501(c)(3) of the Internal Revenue Service Code, or equivalent international non-profit classification, or be a public elementary/secondary school, or be a qualifying US-based institute of higher education.
+- Have a non-profit tax-exempt classification under Section 501(c)(3) of the Internal Revenue Service Code;

-- Be located or operate in a community in which Lockheed Martin has employees or business interests.
+- Be located or operate in a community in which Lockheed Martin has employees or business interests; and

 Lockheed Martin will not make contributions in support of, but not limited to the following types of requests: